Jean-Baptiste-Lasselle/kytes/README.md

 des serveurs JMeter Jenkins, etc.. pour faire les builds au sein d'un pipeline

-## kytes-iaas-provider
+## kytes-iaas providers

-Kytes acts with one IAAS provider.
+`kytes-iaas` acts with one IAAS provider.
 That provider may use hybrid cloud behind the scene, but it's still a one unique IAAS provider.
+With this logic in mind, `kytes-iaas` will be implemented so as to provide a unified IAAS RESTful API thats uses multiple IAAS providers

-The provider is the component that will offer IAAS service to all other components I'll have my own implementation, and instead of my little implementation, you may set a third party IAAS solution as the kytes-iaas-provider:
+A `kytes-iaas` provider is a component that will offer IAAS service to all other components Kytes will provide a small implementation of a IAAS provider, but you may as well set a third party IAAS solution as a `kytes-iaas` provider:
+* A Vagrant installation
 * An Openstack Installation
-* An Openstack Installation with Kubernetes inside a tenant.
+* An Openstack Installation with Kubernetes inside a tenant
-* A Kubernetes Installation inside a couple of dumb VirutalBox VMs Plugin IAAS providers like that makes the `kytes-iaas-provider` an "API adapter": it will be implemented as such, exposing one REST API to all other Kytes components, which are not aware of all details of the IAAS provider.
-For insce, provisioning de deployement target
+* A Kubernetes Installation inside a couple of dumb VirutalBox VMs Pluging in IAAS providers like that makes the `kytes-iaas` provider an "API adapter": it will be implemented as such, translating the third party orchestration API into the `kytes-iaas-api` exposed to other Kytes componentsd
+That way other Kytes components, are not aware of the IAAS provider computing down there.

 # kytes-provisioner